marsh4200/mhub/README.md

 MHUB PRO 2.0 (4×4)

 Local async communication using aiohttp
 Zero cloud dependencies

 ❤️ Credits

 Developed by @marsh4200

 In collaboration with SMARTHOME 21

 Special thanks to the HDAnywhere engineering team for keeping their API consistent and developer-friendly.

-💜 "No cloud.
+💜 “No cloud.
 No lag.
-Just control."
+Just control.”
 — HDAnywhere MHUB for Home Assistant

-yaml
-Copy code